-Subclass of: E7 Activity
+-

-Superclass of: E14 Condition Assessment
+Subclass of: Superclass of: E7 Activity E14 Condition Assessment

 E15 Identifier Assignment

 E16 Measurement

 E17 Type Assignment

 Scope note: This class comprises the actions of making assertions about properties of an object or any relation between two items or concepts.

 This class allows the documentation of how the respective assignment came about, and whose opinion it was.
 All the attributes or properties assigned in such an action can also be seen as directly attached to the respective item or concept, possibly as a collection of contradictory values.
 All cases of properties in this model that are also described indirectly through an action are characterised as "short cuts" of this action.
 This redundant modelling of two alternative views is preferred because many implementations may have good reasons to model either the action or the short cut, and the relation between both alternatives can be captured by simple rules.

-In particular, the class describes the actions of people making propositions and statements during certain museum procedures, e.g. the person and date when a condition statement was made, an identifier was assigned, the museum object was measured, etc. Which kinds of such assignments and statements need to be documented explicitly in structures of a schema rather than free text, depends on if this information should be accessible by structured queries.
+Examples: In particular, the class describes the actions of people making propositions and statements during certain museum procedures, e.g. the person and date when a condition statement was made, an identifier was assigned, the museum object was measured, etc. Which kinds of such assignments and statements need to be documented explicitly in structures of a schema rather than free text, depends on if this information should be accessible by structured queries.

-the assessment of the current ownership of Martin Doerr's silver cup in February 1997
+Examples. • the assessment of the current ownership of Martin Doerr's silver cup in February 1997

+In First Order Lo ogic:

+$E13(x) \supset E7(x)$

+D d

-P140 assigned attribute to (was attributed by): E1 CRM Entity P141 assigned (was assigned by): E1 CRM Entity
+Properties: P140 assigned attribute to (was attributed by): E1 CRM Entity P141 assigned (was assigned by): E1 CRM Entity

 E14 Condition Assessment

+Subclass of: E13 Attribute Assignment

 Scope note: This class describes the act of assessing the state of preservation of an object during a particular period.

 The condition assessment may be carried out by inspection, measurement or through historical research.
 This class is used to document circumstances of the respective assessment that may be relevant to interpret its quality at a later stage, or to continue research on related documents.

+Examples:

-• last year's inspection of humidity damage to the frescos in the St. George chapel in our village
+last year's inspection of humidity damage to the frescos in the St. George chapel in our village

+In First Order Lo igic:

+$E14(x) \supset E13(x)$

+Properties:

 P34 concerned (was assessed by): E18 Physical Thing P35 has identified (identified by): E3 Condition State

 E15 Identifier Assignment

+Subclass of: E13 Attribute Assignment

+a l

 Scope note: This class comprises activities that result in the allocation of an identifier to an instance of E1 CRM Entity.
 An E15 Identifier Assignment may include the creation of the identifier from multiple constituents, which themselves may be instances of E41 Appellation.
 The syntax and kinds of constituents to be used may be declared in a rule constituting an instance of E29 Design or Procedure.